geoffreyhale/humansgamev2/README.md

        - Expect emergent result: human-driven content-organizing expanding 2D map (pixel farm).
          - (title: Pixel Farm)
        - (good misplaced idea: in future ripeness implementation yields: one if unripe, 2 if ripe)

+# Notes
+- Firebase - Forget Firebase for now.
+Just use this for persistence.
+Users can re-register.
+This is alpha versions.